HugoDerave/ApexLegendsAPI/README.md

 # Apex Legends API
-Documentation has moved !
-Find all the info on https://apexlegendsapi.com
+Documentation has moved!
+Find everything you need on https://apexlegendsapi.com

 Old documentation is still available on README_old.md :)